 History of the Department of Social Work

 Social Workers are change agents-- we make change happen.
 The early history of the structure of the Department is one of frequent change.
 The Department of Social Work at Western Connecticut State University began in 1974 as a program within the Social Science Department in the Macricostas School of Arts and Sciences, called the Social Welfare Program.
 Phyllis Singerman was the first Program Director.
-In 1975, Professor Beatrice Nemzer was hired and in 1976 she became Chair when Dr. Singerman retired to Florida.
+In 1975, Professor Beatrice Nemzer was hired and in 1976 she became Chair when Dr. Singerman retired.
 Professors Nemzer and Anna Morton were then the full-time faculty of the program.

 Since its inception the Department has had only three secretaries, Kristine “Mikki” Jacobellis, Molly Berger, and beginning in July 2007, Katie Koulogianis.
 Their expert services have provided the underpinnings to smooth functioning and added to student supports; they have enhanced the program’s community relations.
+The Department has also benefitted from the contributions of the work/study students assigned to us each semester.

 In 1974 Professor Nemzer created an annual Social Work Symposium, and brought Congressman William Ratchford to campus to discuss Aging in America.
 The Symposium has been held every spring since then and included luminaries in the field such as the late Dr. Richard Cloward, Dr. Nancy Humphries, Dr. Janice Wood Wetzel, Prof. Lorrie Gardella, Prof. Graciella Castex, Dr. George Applebee, and The Hull-House Revival group (i.e., music reflecting the history of social welfare).
 The symposium has also had key note speakers such as leading authorities including the State of Connecticut Attorney General and nationally recognized researchers.